-The Persian Sarabi dog also known as Persian Mastiff, Persian Shepherd and Iranian Mastiff is a breed of livestock guardian dog indigenous to north of Iran.
-It has been used for centuries by Iranian shepherds to guard sheep from wolves, bears, jackals and other animals.
+The Persian Sarabi dog is also known as Persian Mastiff, Persian Shepherd, and Iranian Mastiff is a breed of livestock guardian dog indigenous to the north of Iran.
+It has been used for centuries by Iranian shepherds to guard sheep against wolves, bears, jackals and other animals.
 The Persian Sarabi Dogs are some of the most powerful dogs in the world.

 The Persian Sarabi dog (Persian Mastiff or Persian Shepherd) has a solid and muscular build, they have thick necks, broad heads, and sturdy bodies.

-The Eyes are medium size, set apart, almond shaped and dark brown to light amber in color.
-The Persian mastiff has two kind of hair, Long hair and Short hair.
-The Sarabi dogs appearance is close to Kangal because the place of these dogs is so close but there are some differences between these two breed of dog.
+The Eyes are medium size, set apart, almond-shaped and dark brown to light amber in color.
+The Persian mastiff has two kinds of hair, Long hair and Shorthair.
+The Sarabi dog's appearance is close to Kangal because the place of these dogs is so close but there are some differences between these two breeds of dog.
 There are some rare Sarabi dogs that all of their body is black.
-The Persian shepherd has strong jaw and sharp teeth with terrifying bite.
+The Persian shepherd has a strong jaw and sharp teeth with a terrifying bite.

 Acceptable colors are pale fawn, grey, tan, or black.
 The breed height at the withers is between 75 to 90 cm (29 to 35 in) for males and 70 to 85 cm(27 to 33 in) for females.
 The weight is between 60 to 90 kilograms (130 to 200lb.) for males and 55-80 kilograms (120 to 190 lb.) for females in the good conditions.